 For merchants or retailers, Flame becomes a very valuable tool for making decisions about product placement and land distribution.
 Flame with your heat maps helps you determine which parts of your business are hot and attractive, and which are getting cold and empty.

-In summary, with Flame you can optimize the management of your business and make the best decisions, based on objective data.
+In summary, with Flame you can optimize the management of your business and make the best decisions, based on objective data about your place.

 Do you want to know more about this cold and hot zones?
 We have prepared a complete whitepaper with more information.